Exiv2/exiv2/README-SAMPLES.md

 ```
 Usage: iotest filein fileout1 fileout2 [remote [blocksize]]
+copy filein to fileout1 and copy filein to fileout2
-fileouts are overwritten and should match filein exactly
+fileout1 and fileout2 are overwritten and should match filein exactly

-You may optionally provide the URL of a remote file to be copied to filein.
+You may optionally provide the URL of a remote file to be copied to filein
 If you use `remote`, you may optionally provide a blocksize for the copy buffer (default 10k)
 ```